doc-ai/tensorio-ios/README.md

 TensorIO currently includes support for TensorFlow Lite (TF Lite) models.
 Although the library is built with support for other machine learning frameworks in mind, we'll focus on TF Lite models here.

-A TensorFlow Lite model is contained in a single, *.tflite* file.
+A TF Lite model is contained in a single, *.tflite* file.
 All the operations and weights required to perform inference with a model are included in this file.

 However, a model may have other assets that are required to interpret the resulting inference.
-For example, an MNIST image classification model will output 1000 values corresponding to the softmax probability that a particular kind of object has been recognized in the image.
+For example, an MNIST image classification model will output 1000 values corresponding to the softmax probability that a particular object has been recognized in an image.
 The model doesn't match probabilities to their labels, for example "rocking chair" or "lakeside", it only outputs numeric values.
 It is left to us to associate the numeric values with their labels.

-Rather than requiring a developer in application space to do this and consequently store the lables in a text file or in some code somewhere in the application, TensorIO wraps models in a bundle and allows model builders to include additional assets in that bundle.
+Rather than requiring a developer to do this in application space and consequently store the lables in a text file or in some code somewhere in the application, TensorIO wraps models in a bundle and allows model builders to include additional assets in that bundle.

 A TensorIO bundle is just a folder with an extension that identifies it as such.
 For TF Lite models, the extension is *.tfbundle*.
 Assets may be included in this bundle and then referenced from model specific code.